NathOrmond/statistics-notes/README.md

 # Statistics Notes

-A repository for notes and investigations into statistical concepts, accompanied by hands-on R code examples and visualizations.
+A repository for notes and investigations into statistical concepts, accompanied by hands-on R code examples and visualisations.

 ## Overview